 Candidates are required to submit a photo of their likeness along with their nomination.
 The Elections Portal asks for images to be 96x96 pixels, or some kind of square-cropped shape.

 How are votes counted in School President elections?

-Every student has a 'credit-weighted' vote in the School President elections.
-A first year student who takes a module in History, IR, and Psychology will have '20' votes in each of those three elections.
-A third year student who takes entirely Biology modules will have '60' votes in each of thoes three elections.
+Every student has a credit-weighted vote in the School President elections.
+A first year student who takes a module in History, IR, and Psychology will have three votes, each counting for '20' in the appropriate election.
+A third year student who takes entirely Biology modules will have one vote counting for '60' in the Biology President election.
 This also applies to taught postgraduates.
-Research postgraduates may also vote in School Presidents' elections, with equivalent votes to a full-time undergraduate.
+Research postgraduates may also vote in School Presidents' elections, with a vote counting for '120'.

 Can postgraduates vote in the Elections?

 Yes, postgraduate students are full members of the Association and can stand for election and vote for all positions except for the School President or two Faculty President positions.

 Can I create my social media before campaigning?

 You can create any social media you can keep private.
 Facebook pages have an 'unpublish' option which means it is entirely private.
 We remind you Facebook groups are not permitted as a mode of campaigning.
 Twitter cannot be made entirely private, so we ask the candidates only create any twitter pages after campaigning opens.
 Youtube videos may be uploaded, but not publicly viewable.
 We realise there is an element of preparation you want to get done, but anything you do must be entirely private.

 Can a subcommittee or a society endorse my campaign?